Legal and Social Affairs Division

 Also, the possessive “our Aboriginal/Indigenous peoples” should be avoided, especially in light of the historical context.
 It is preferable to say, “Aboriginal/Indigenous peoples of/in Canada.”
 It is recommended that Indigenous, Aboriginal, First Nations, Inuit and Métis be capitalized, in the same way one would capitalize Iranian or French.

-Guides for correct usage are available on the Indigenous and Northern Affairs Canada website and elsewhere.
 For greater clarity, here are other helpful tips provided by the national Inuit organization, the Inuit Tapiriit Kanatami:

 - First Peoples is sometimes used in place of Aboriginal peoples, though less frequently.
 Collectively, First Peoples refers to Inuit, First Nations (Indians) and the Métis.